google/guava/README.md

 ## Latest release

-The most recent release is [Guava 23.1][current release], released September 27, 2017.
+The most recent release is [Guava 23.2][current release], released October 11, 2017.

 The Maven group ID is `com.google.guava`, and the artifact ID is `guava`.
-Use version `23.1-jre` for the JRE flavor, or `23.1-android` for the Android flavor.
+Use version `23.2-jre` for the JRE flavor, or `23.2-android` for the Android flavor.

 To add a dependency on Guava using Maven, use the following: